bdt-LYK/Libp2pBlockchain/README.md

 * Follow the instructions that say "Now run ...".

-* Open up a 2nd terminal, go to the same directory and ``gorun main.go -l 10000 -d <given address in the instructions> -secio``
+* Open up a 2nd terminal, go to the same directory and ``go run main.go -l 10000 -d <given address in the instructions> -secio``

   * -d : target peer to dial